lilactown/helix/docs/creating-elements.md

 seamlessly using helix and 3rd party React components together.

 This conversion is shallow.
-If you pass in any CLJS type into a prop, it will be passed in as-is, with one exception.
-There are some additional things to know about props which are documented below.
+If you pass in any CLJS type into a prop, it will be passed in as-is.
+All keys are converted to strings without any munging.

+A few exceptions are documented below.

-### Native props
+### Native elements and props

-For "native" components (in React DOM this is any string like "div", "span", etc.), all prop keys will be converted from kebab-case to camelCase and several props will be specially transformed.
+For "native" elements (in React DOM this is any string like "div", "span", etc.), all prop keys will be converted from kebab-case to camelCase and several props will be specially transformed.